Tammy (film): Production

-On November 17, 2011, was reported that New Line Cinema acquired Melissa McCarthy’s script Tammy, about an overweight woman who is laid off from her job, discovers her husband is having an affair, and decides to go on a road trip with her alcoholic, foul-mouthed, diabetic grandmother.
+On November 17, 2011, was reported that New Line Cinema acquired Melissa McCarthy's script Tammy, about an overweight woman who is laid off from her job, discovers her husband is having an affair, and decides to go on a road trip with her alcoholic, foul-mouthed, diabetic grandmother.
 Tate Taylor and Beth McCarthy-Miller were in talks to direct the project, but the deals were never done and Melissa McCarthy's husband, Ben Falcone was chosen to direct the film.

 Casting

-On October 18, 2012, it was announced that Shirley MacLaine has been offered the role of Tammy's diabetic grandmother, but the deal never came to fruition due to her scheduling conflicts with the TV series Downton Abbey.
+On October 18, 2012, it was announced that Shirley MacLaine had been offered the role of Tammy's diabetic grandmother, but the deal never came to fruition due to her scheduling conflicts with the TV series Downton Abbey.
 Debbie Reynolds was also considered for the role.
 On March 20, 2013, Susan Sarandon took the role of the grandmother.
 Sarandon wore prosthetic ankles to reflect her character's diabetes.
 Kathy Bates joined the cast to play the grandmother's lesbian cousin.
 In March 2013, Mark Duplass joined the cast as Tammy's love interest.
 On April 4, Allison Janney was cast to play Tammy's mother.
 On April 5, Dan Aykroyd joined the cast of the film.

 Filming

-Principal photography began May 3, 2013 in Wilmington, North Carolina.
+Principal photography began May 3, 2013, in Wilmington, North Carolina.
 Other filming locations include the surrounding areas of Shallotte, North Carolina, Castle Hayne, North Carolina and Boiling Spring Lakes, North Carolina.
 Also brief footage was filmed in Louisville, Kentucky and Niagara Falls, New York.